 Projects

-In 2023, Stephanie and colleagues on her team (including Fiorella Lavado at left) provided conservation services to assist colleagues at the Krannert Art Museum with preparing 25 pre-Hispanic Andean (Peru) textiles, featherworks, and organic objects for display in reimagined permanent galleries opening in Fall 2024.
+In 2023, Stephanie and colleagues on her team, including Fiorella Lavado (at right), provided conservation services to assist colleagues at the Krannert Art Museum with preparing 25 pre-Hispanic Andean (Peru) textiles, featherworks, and organic objects for display in reimagined permanent galleries opening in Fall 2024.
 These condition assessments, documentation, and treatments built on prior assessments of colleagues from the Metropolitan Museum of Art and the Textile Museum/George Washington University.
 Treatments involved the reversal of invasive older mounts (with glue, tape, stitching); stabilization of loose components; repair of broken elements; surface-cleaning; attachment of secondary supports; and aesthetic integration.
 Consultations also included recommendations for storage and display.

 Stanley Museum of Art, University of Iowa (2021-2022)